 Note: Your Gateway's recommended wireless security encryption is set to WPA2.
 This is the factory default.
+WEP is not available when Self-Organizing Network (SON) is Enabled.

 This section explains how to activate WEP (Wired Equivalent Privacy) wireless security.
 WEP is a significantly less robust security compared to WPA or WPA2 and is not recommended.
 To set up WPA2 wireless security, refer to the WPA2 section.